-Korean Baritone Dong-Hwan Lee is a member of the ensemble at the Deutsche Oper Berlin since the season 2015/16 where he will perfome Eacamillo/Carmen with Roberto Alagna, Girgio Germont in La Traviata, Thoré/Maurevert in Meyerbeer's Les Hugenots with Juan Diego Flórez, Heerrufer in Lohengrin, Andrej Schtschelkalow in Boris Godunow.
+Korean Baritone Dong-Hwan Lee is a member of the ensemble at the Deutsche Oper Berlin since season 2015/16 where he performed among other productions like Eacamillo/Carmen with Roberto Alagna, Giorgio Germont in La Traviata, Thoré/Maurevert in Meyerbeer's Les Hugenots with Juan Diego Flórez, Heerrufer in Lohengrin, Andrej Schtschelkalow in Boris Godunow and others.

 During the season 2013/14 Dong-Hwan Lee made his role debut in Theater Augsburg as Golaud in a new production of Pelléas et Mélisande and sang the title role in Verdi's Simon Boccanegra.
 He was also heard as Marcello in a revival of La boheme and Leporello in the revival of Don Giovanni.

 In the season 2012/13 his new roles in Augsburg were Marcello in La Boheme, Leporello in Don Giovanni and Germont in the revival of La traviata, to name but a few.
 Dong-Hwan joined the ensemble of the Theater Augsburg in the 2011/12 season and appeared in roles like Germont (La Traviata), Escamillo (Carmen), Tierbändiger (Lulu) and Figaro (Le Nozze di Figaro).

 He was a member of the International Opera Studio at the Staatsoper Hamburg from 2009 until 2011 where he appeared as Schaunard in La Boheme, Monterone in Rigoletto, Paolo Albianiin Simon Boccanegra, Sprecher in Die Zauberflöte, Clerk in Death in Venice and Fleville in Andrea Chenier.